sandialabs/slycat/docs/index.rst

 Welcome!
 ========

-This is Slycat - a web-based data science analysis and visualization platform, created at `Sandia National Laboratories <http://www.sandia.gov>`_.
+This is Slycat™ - a web-based data science analysis and visualization platform, created at `Sandia National Laboratories <http://www.sandia.gov>`_.

-Slycat is a web-based system for analysis of large, high-dimensional data, developed to provide a collaborative platform for remote analysis of data ensembles.
+Slycat™ is a web-based system for analysis of large, high-dimensional data, developed to provide a collaborative platform for remote analysis of data ensembles.
 An *ensemble* is a collection of data sets, typically produced through a series of related simulation runs.
 More generally, an